 Billing Arrangements for fee paying clients

-As and when we feel appropriate as the matter progresses we shall send you bills for the work that we have carried out for you.
+You agree we may deliver Interim Bills as and when we feel appropriate or when your matter has reached a particular stage, and that we may deliver interim bills by email or other electronic means.
 We reserve the right to cease acting for you if any of our interim bills are not paid.

 In the event that any bill is unpaid, we are entitled to retain your papers, documents and property until payment in full has been received.